ch-ricardor/GIS/CyberTracker/README.md

 http://www.cybertracker.org/

-CyberTracker has grown from a simple hypothesis: The art of tracking may have been the origin of science.
+"CyberTracker has grown from a simple hypothesis: The art of tracking may have been the origin of science.
 Science may have evolved more than a hundred thousand years ago with the evolution of modern hunter-gatherers.
 Scientific reasoning may therefore be an innate ability of the human mind.
-This may have far-reaching implications for indigenous knowledge, self-education and citizen science.
+This may have far-reaching implications for indigenous knowledge, self-education and citizen science."

 You will find very interesting readings